- Municipal Court

-- NOTE: You MUST have a scheduled court appearance prior to appearing by Zoom.
+NOTE: You MUST have a scheduled court appearance prior to appearing by Microsoft Teams.

-- Please mute upon appearing by Zoom; court clerk will ask to unmute when it is your turn to talk to the judge.
+NOTE: Please mute upon appearing by Microsoft Teams; court clerk will ask to unmute when it is your turn to talk to the judge.

 NOTE: The Judge expects the registered owner or the driver responsible for the ticket to appear in court.

-Failure to appear, either in person or by Zoom, or by submitting a Parking Plea Form, will result in a default judgment being entered against you.
+Failure to appear, either in person or by Microsoft Teams, or by submitting a Parking Plea Form, will result in a default judgment being entered against you.